FuelLabs/fuels-ts/.changeset/ten-cherries-perform.md

 "create-fuels": patch
 ---

-chore: tailwind config from JS to TS
+chore: changed Tailwind config from JS to TS